 Prior to joining WRI, Seth worked for a diverse number of organizations, including the Port of Long Beach, two US Metropoltian Planning Agencies and the Natural Resources Defense Council in Santa Monica, CA. He got his start with WRI in 2014 in the Mexico City office, and is now based at the WRI global office in Washington, DC.

-Seth’s educational background includes a B.S. in Civil Engineering from California State Polytechnic Pomona, a Master’s degree from UC Berkeley and a PhD in Transportation Systems Engineering from the University of California at Irvine.
-His dissertation involved the creation of a new methodology for calculating air quality conditions near roadways in Southern California and the associated population exposure to harmful tailpipe pollutants.
+Seth’s educational background includes a B.S. in Civil Engineering from Cal State Poly Pomona, a Master’s from UC Berkeley, and a PhD in Urban Transport Systems from UC Irvine.
+His dissertation centered around the creation of an enhanced modelling methodology for calculating air quality conditions near roadways in Southern California, and the associated population exposure health impacts.

-Along with having performed at the John F. Kennedy Performing Arts Center in Washington, D.C., Seth danced professionally in Mexico City in 2014 with Ballet Folklórico de México de Amalia Hernandez at the historic Palacio de Bellas Artes theatre.
+Along with having previously performed at the John F. Kennedy Performing Arts Center in Washington, D.C., Seth danced professionally in Mexico City in 2014 with the Ballet Folklórico de México at the historic Palacio de Bellas Artes theatre.